oauth-wg/oauth-v2-1/oauth-2.1.md

-Many mobile and desktop computing platforms support inter-app communication via URIs by allowing apps to register private-use URI schemes (sometimes colloquially referred to as "custom URL schemes") like "com.example.app".
+Many mobile and desktop computing platforms support inter-app communication via URIs by allowing apps to register private-use URI schemes (sometimes colloquially referred to as "custom URL schemes") like `com.example.app`.
 When the browser or another app attempts to load a URI with a private-use URI scheme, the app that registered it is launched to handle the request.

-To perform an OAuth 2.0 authorization request with a private-use URI scheme redirect, the native app launches the browser with a standard authorization request, but one where the redirection URI utilizes a private-use URI scheme it registered with the operating system.
+To perform an authorization request with a private-use URI scheme redirect, the native app launches the browser with a standard authorization request, but one where the redirection URI utilizes a private-use URI scheme it registered with the operating system.

-When choosing a URI scheme to associate with the app, apps MUST use a URI scheme based on a domain name under their control, expressed in reverse order, as recommended by Section 3.8 of [RFC7595] for private-use URI schemes.
+When choosing a URI scheme to associate with the app, apps MUST use a URI scheme based on a domain name under their control, expressed in reverse order, as recommended by Section 3.8 of {{RFC7595}} for private-use URI schemes.

-For example, an app that controls the domain name "app.example.com" can use "com.example.app" as their scheme.
-Some authorization servers assign client identifiers based on domain names, for example, "client1234.usercontent.example.net", which can also be used as the domain name for the scheme when reversed in the same manner.
-A scheme such as "myapp", however, would not meet this requirement, as it is not based on a domain name.
+For example, an app that controls the domain name `app.example.com` can use `com.example.app` as their scheme.
+Some authorization servers assign client identifiers based on domain names, for example, `client1234.usercontent.example.net`, which can also be used as the domain name for the scheme when reversed in the same manner.
+A scheme such as `myapp`, however, would not meet this requirement, as it is not based on a domain name.

 When there are multiple apps by the same publisher, care must be